Ash-Twin/smart-slick-generator/README.md

 > semi-auto slick table generator

 ## How to use
-1. download release binary & unzip
+1. download release binary
+2. `tar -zxvf generator.tar.gz`
-2. `cd stage/bin`
+3. `cd stage/bin`
-3. `./smart-slick -f your_ddl.sql`
+4. `./smart-slick -f your_ddl.sql`
-4. new scala file will be created.
+5. new scala file will be created.
 Have fun.

 ## TODO
 1. v0.2 will support table with more than 22 columns